String Diagram of Optimal Transports

 \begin{prop} The cost matrices whose elements are real-value or $\infty$ form a symmetric strict monoidal category (SSMC) whose objects are natural numbers and homomorphisms are cost matrices. \end{prop} We do not recall the definition of SSMCs, and we instead show some properties that are useful for our development of string diagrams of OTs.
-We refer to~\cite {mac2013categories,selinger2011survey} as references, and we present some necessary definitions and proofs in the technical appendix ($\S$B).
+We refer to~\cite {mac2013categories,selinger2011survey} as references, and some details are given in the technical appendix ($\S$B).

 Thanks to~\cref{prop:SSMC}, we now know that the following associative laws hold:

 We can thus omit the parentheses in the definition of $\vect{C}^{\sd{D}}$ in~\cref{def:dualcSD}.
 Importantly, all elements in $\vect{C}^{\sd{D}}$ are real-value due to the aligned structure of $\sd{D}$.